astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: int*,
    *default: 1*,
-   Binning factor of the detector, only used in the pyramid case, optionnal for pyramid
+   Binning factor of the detector, only used in the pyramid case, optional for pyramid

 .. option:: WfsType